 - The 10th character (B) stands for the vehicle's model year.
 In this case, 2011;

-- The 11th character (P) represents the plant that the vehicle was manufactured.
+- The 11th character (P) represents the plant where the vehicle was manufactured.
 In this case, Dearborn, Michigan;

 - The 12th-17th characters (A27553) represent the Ford Ranger's production sequence number.

-It is important to follow this method we have outlined above to decode your Ford Ranger VIN.
+It is important to follow the method we have outlined above to decode your Ford Ranger VIN.
 This way, you won't be misled by the different methods you will see online.

 A Ford Ranger VIN Decoder is an online tool that you can easily use to decode your vehicle’s VIN number.
-There is a lot of information that the VIN decoder can help you to access, including engine type, year manufactured, model, matching parts, and much more.
+There is a complete vehicle history report that the VIN decoder can help you to access, including engine type, year manufactured, model, matching parts, and much more.